asenac/blog/content/posts/query-compiler-part-two-rule-driver/index.md

 Each node replacement is presented by a pair of node IDs for the old and the new nodes.

+`JoinPruningRule` can then be implemented using this interface so that given a join node, whose parents are not using all the columns it projects, it replaces its parents with new nodes referring to the columns of a the pruned version of the join.
+The code for this rewrite rule can be seen [here](https://github.com/asenac/rust-sql-playground/blob/a82da60a428e037ecc1fefc9c2e73a5a59644e71/src/query_graph/optimizer/rules/join_pruning.rs).

 Since `SingleReplacementRule` is just a special case for rules that only perform a single node replacement, we can implement the more generic `Rule` trait for all `struct`s implementing the `SingleReplacementRule` trait: